DmitriyEshenko/accel-ppp-docs/ipoe.rst

 **local-net=x.x.x.x/mask**
     By default not defined.

     Specifies networks from which packets will be treated as unclassified.
-Need only for ``start=UP``.
+Need only for ``start=up``.
 You may specify multiple local-net options.
 For example:

 .. code-block:: sh